SparkPost/support-docs/support/tech-resources/transmissions-api-scheduling.md

 #### Using Event Webhooks

 You can also receive cancellation events via Event Webhooks.
-[Please click here to learn more about Event Webhooks](https://developers.sparkpost.com/api/webhooks/).
+[Click here to learn more about Event Webhooks](https://developers.sparkpost.com/api/webhooks/).